thescarydebug/ai-micro-drama/README.md

 The current version focuses on generating cinematic storyboard images.

 The generated frames can serve as starting points for a future image-to-video pipeline, but MicroDrama does not currently claim to generate fully animated AI video clips.

-👨‍💻 Author

-Tahammul Hussain

-Built as an exploration of AI-assisted storytelling, prompt engineering, cinematic image generation, and creative AI workflows.